 - It’s All About The Fat

-- Knowing When Slow Cooker Pork Is Done
+- How to Tell When Crockpot Pulled Pork Is Done

 - Don’t Discard The Juices!